People in Logic

-Research Interests theorem provers, verification, programming languages, compilers, algorithms, proof theory, type systems, concurrency, lambda calculus, unification, regular expressions, computability, complexity, functional and logic programming.
+Research Interests theorem provers, verification, programming languages, compilers, algorithms, security, proof theory, type systems, concurrency, lambda calculus, unification, regular expressions, computability, complexity, functional and logic programming.

 Teaching I usually enjoy teaching.
 At King's my students nominated me for the Teaching Excellence Award in 2012, 2015, 2016 and 2017, and for the best MSc Project supervisor in 2015.
 In 2014 I received both prizes for Best UG Project Supervisor and for Best MSc Project Supervisor in the NMS Faculty.